Dig in: 8 scrumptious food shows to stream

 There's nothing ugly about "Ugly Delicious," the Netflix Original food doc mini-series hosted by all-star chef David Chang as he looks at particular dishes – from pizza to dumplings, fried chicken to tacos – the cultures behind them and the assumptions we associate with them.

 The result is a show that's light like a merengue but dense and intelligently crafted like a fudgy chocolate cake, talking about the lines that needlessly divide food and cultures (for instance, the anti-MSG movement that existed only as a racist dismissal of Chinese food) while also just nomming away on delicious dishes.
 I'm quite positive it's the only food show that can talk about the complex racial connotations of fried chicken one episode, then praise Domino's pizza the next, without the audience blinking an eye.

-It's a food show that doesn't just limit itself to what's on the plate, but who and what made what's on that plate, how it got there and what it means – thoughtful entertainment that'll stuff your brain that you should definitely not watch on an empty stomach.
+It's a food show that doesn't just limit itself to what's on the plate, but who made what's on that plate, how it got there and what it means – two seasons of thoughtful entertainment that'll stuff your brain that you should definitely not watch on an empty stomach.

 3. "Chef's Table"

 There's an entire world of culinary choices and documentary mini-series on Netflix nowadays, but the grandfather of all these shows is "Chef's Table," the first original documentary show created by the Big Red Streaming Monolith.
 (You're welcome, "Making a Murderer.")